bakerbass/metaverb/README.md

 - [ ] Make a basic juce reverb plugin
   - [ ] https://docs.juce.com/master/classdsp_1_1Reverb.html#details
   - [ ] https://docs.juce.com/master/structReverb_1_1Parameters.html#add75191e7a163d95cd807cbc72fa192c
-  - [ ] link for libtorch to use: https://download.pytorch.org/libtorch/cpu/
+  - [ ] link for libtorch to use: https://download.pytorch.org/libtorch/cpu/ (use 2.11)
 - [ ] Calibrate diffusion parameters to a reverb time
   - [ ] neural net?
   - [ ] Researching how new tools can be used for this old problem